benguild/iTunesSanityCheckForMissingRatings-php/README.md

-*Background & instructions are on my blog:* [URL TO BE PUBLISHED SOON]
+*Background & instructions are on my blog: http://benguild.com/2015/02/14/how-to-restore-disappearing-itunes-song-star-ratings*

 ---------------